-Most arthritic patients cannot expect a cure; however, there are more conservative treatment options that don’t involve medication.
+Most arthritic patients cannot expect a cure; however, there are more conservative treatment options that do not involve medications and their potential side effects.
 Those with arthritis can make lifestyle changes, such as including range-of-motion, low-impact aerobics, and strength exercises into their routine.
-Repetitive motions should be avoided.
-For more serious cases, physical therapy, with heat/ice, splints, orthotics, water therapy, and massage can be helpful.
-Getting enough sleep, avoiding stressful positions, installing assistance devices in the home, reducing stress (i.e., yoga, meditation), and using capsaicin cream can also benefit those with this disease.
+They should avoid repetitive motions.
+For more serious cases, physical therapy, with heat/ice, splints, orthotics, water therapy, and massage may be helpful.
+Getting enough sleep, avoiding stressful positions, installing assistance devices in the home, reducing stress (e.g. through the practice of yoga, aromatherapy, and meditation both at home and in a professional or class setting), and using capsaicin cream on the inflamed joints can also benefit those with this disease.

-Patients may have arthritis as a result of misalignments of the bones.
-Even the small joints can be damaged by rheumatoid arthritis.
-Chiropractors can manipulate the spine to help patients get relief.3 In fact, a recent study found that “63% of people who visited a rheumatologist for osteoarthritis, rheumatoid arthritis and fibromyalgia (reported that)… Chiropractic (was the complementary and alternative medicine) found to be most helpful for these conditions.”4
+Patients may have developed their arthritis as a result of misalignments of the bones.
+Rheumatoid arthritis can damage even the smallest of joints.
+Chiropractors have the ability to safely manipulate the spine to help patients get relief.3 In fact, a recent study found that “63% of people who visited a rheumatologist for osteoarthritis, rheumatoid arthritis and fibromyalgia (reported that)… Chiropractic (was the complementary and alternative medicine) found to be most helpful for these conditions.”4

 A chiropractor might also recommend the additional, complementary treatment of massage therapy.
 Massage is a term that covers a wide variety of techniques, many of which might help treat a patient’s arthritis through reduction of pain and stiffness, easing anxiety, improving range-of-motion, promoting sleep that is more restful, and creating a relaxing environment for a patient in a stressful situation.
 Swedish massage is the most common style, though other styles may be utilized by the massage therapist depending on the situation.5